Updated: 05/14/20 | May 14th, 2020

 Remember, you don’t need to be “all or nothing” — you just need to be good enough.
 And every decision helps!
 Thanks again for reading, and I hope you take one piece of advice from today and use it to help you on your next trip!

 Steve Kamb is the author of Level Up Your Life, now available in bookstores nationwide.
-When he’s not traveling the world or partying with Matt, he runs NerdFitness.com, a worldwide community of average Joes and Jills helping each other live better lives.
+When he’s not traveling the world, he runs NerdFitness.com, a worldwide community of average Joes and Jills helping each other live better lives.